Board of Directors

 Ana Lilia Rosas is a Residential Mortgage Loan Officer at NFM Lending with over a decade of experience in Marketing and financial advising for diverse customers.
 A graduate from Ohio Dominican University with a Bachelor’s degree in Business Management; Ana grew up in Carson California where she began her career working in media such as La Opinion Spanish-Language Newspaper, Los Angeles Times and The Columbus Dispatch.
 Ana is a proud mother, wife and Professional Latina who enjoys giving back to the community she loves and cherish, the Latino Community.

-Finance Co-Chair | Wolfgang Teran
+Board Member | Wolfgang Teran

 Wolfgang is the Vice President of Dispositions at Ohio Capital Corporation for Housing, a non-profit low-income housing tax credit syndicator headquartered in Columbus, Ohio.
 Wolfgang joined Ohio Capital Corporation for Housing in 2014.
 Prior to joining Ohio Capital Corporation for Housing, Wolfgang worked in banking, economic development, and real estate development for many years for institutions such as BB&T, JPMorgan Chase, and Wachovia in several markets including New York City, and South Florida.
 Wolfgang earned his Bachelor of Business Administration degree from Florida International